per1234/Luni/device-driver-A-standard-registers.md

 ----------

-## DeviceFeature and Device Drivers - Appendix A: Standard Virtual Registers
+## DeviceFeature and Device Drivers - Appendix A: Common Registers

 The document device-driver.md describes the overall device feature proposal and most parts of the detailed design.